Lobular Breast Cancer: Section 5.b.

 Until recently, specialists did not histologically grade invasive lobular carcinoma (ILC).
 Indeed, specialists assume ILC to be a moderately-differentiated or Grade 2 carcinoma.

-However, the 2012 WHO guidelines now recommend tumor grading of invasive lobular cancer (ILC) and Pathologists will use grading systems such as the ‘Nottingham grading system’ (Elston & Ellis, 1991).
+However, the 2012 tumor grading of invasive lobular cancer (ILC) and Pathologists will use grading systems such as the ‘Nottingham grading system’ (Elston & Ellis, 1991).
 The majority (75%) of classic ILC are Grade 2 (using the Nottingham grading system) with ILC Grade 3 more likely to be of solid and pleomorphic sub-type.

 The 2012 WHO guidelines recommend the use of immunohistochemistry staining for E-cadherin in distinguishing ILC from NST carcinomas.
 However, caution is necessary because up to 15 % of ILC also express E-cadherin (e.g. the tubular-lobular variant).